RAF Upper Heyford: Royal Air Force

+At the outbreak of the Second World War, both Bristol Blenheim squadrons were deployed to France with the B.E.F., but on their return after the fall of France they were relocated to other bases.

-The rearmament of Germany in the 1930s led to a change in role for Upper Heyford, as German targets were beyond the range of RAF bombers then in service.
+The rearmament of Germany in the 1930s led to a change in primary role for Upper Heyford, as German targets were beyond the range of RAF bombers then in service.
 As a result, Upper Heyford became a base to train newly formed squadrons or for squadrons re-equipping with new aircraft types.
-Bomber squadrons then moved to East Anglia or Lincolnshire & Yorkshire to aerodromes closer to Germany.
-When the Second World War broke out the two resident RAF Bristol Blenheim Squadrons deployed to France and did not return.
-Instead, Heyford trained bomber crews to fly, navigate and bomb at night.
-For this they used Handley Page Hampdens and Vickers Wellingtons, supported by Avro Ansons, switching to de Havilland Mosquitos in 1945.
+Upper Heyford trained bomber crews on Handley Page Hampdens and Vickers Wellingtons, supported by Avro Ansons, switching to de Havilland Mosquitos in 1945.

 No. 1 Parachute Training School RAF arrived from RAF Ringway (Manchester Airport) in March 1946, expanding later to include glider training, and moving to RAF Abingdon in 1950.

 The airfield was used by many units of the Royal Air Force (RAF), mainly as a training facility between 1918 and 1950.

-At the outbreak of the Second World War, RAF Upper Heyford was the home to units of RAF Bomber Command, specifically No. 18 and No. 57 (Bombing) Squadrons, forming No. 70 (Bomber) Wing of No. 2 (Bombing) Group.

 The following units have also been stationed at RAF Upper Heyford at some point (note that units moved out, from March to December 1942, while new runways were laid):